The-Bookies/Book-Quotes-Project/README.md

 # Book-Quotes-Project
 The repository for all base data, python files and final database for our ETL project.

-This project's purpose is to download, clean and transform best seller book data, book information and mos popular quotes in goodreads to produce a unique database with the consolidated information that is accessible to all.
+This project's purpose is to download, clean and transform best seller book data, book information and most popular quotes in GoodReads to produce a unique database with the consolidated information that is accessible to all.

 Sources of Data: